 Since basement bathrooms are located below the sewage line entrance, the sewage pump helps direct waste away from your home.
 The sewage pump is installed similarly to a sump pump, except you will need an additional vent pipe set up to filter out gas and odors from the waste.

 Some of our customers use well water and need a well pump to connect to their plumbing system.
-There are shallow well pumps, deep well pumps, and convertible jet well pumps.
+There are shallow well pumps, deep well pumps, and more.
 Which pump you install depends on your specific well set up and your needs.